giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 After a successful run, the generator prints a short summary and writes the selected YAML file.
 The file contains:

-- the two boundary stations of the tapered member;
+* the two boundary stations of the tapered member;
-- the annular region polygons at each station;
+* the annular region polygons at each station;
-- the prestressing-steel component polygons at each station;
+* the prestressing-steel component polygons at each station;
-- the axial/bending law assignments;
+* the axial/bending law assignments;
-- the shear/torsion law assignments.
+* the shear/torsion law assignments.

+The results produced by the analysis are written to the `out/` directory.

 ## 2. What the generated YAML file contains